Shippable/docs/sources/deploy/amazon-ecs-multiple-containers.md

 When you run the deploy job, the following steps will be taken:

+  - register new task definition for application manifest
+  - create or update service with application task definition
+  - wait for runningCount to reach desiredCount
   - register new task definition for nginx manifest
   - create or update service with nginx task definition
-  - wait for runningCount to reach desiredCount
-  - register new task definition for redis manifest
-  - create or update service with redis task definition
   - wait for runningCount to reach desiredCount
   - complete successfully